Study Abroad Program Overview

-Successful completion of a course, independent study project, or an assignment relating to Africa is required prior to departure.
 Students must have the ability to adjust to the many new and different situations they will encounter, to be tolerant, personally responsible about safety and welfare, willing to adhere to UCEAP program policies and to follow the advice of the UCEAP local support structure.

 All applicants must also have:

 - Serious academic goals and a clear plan for integrating EAP studies into the student's UC degree program.